 Once you get to Santa Cruz, you have a few choices of things to do.
 There's snorkeling, sea kayaking, and hiking.
 Kayaking can be arranged in advance through Santa Barbara Adventure Company.
 They can also handle your transport to the islands on Island Packers if you haven't already done so.
 Snorkeling is via Channel Islands Adventure Company.
 They have a kiosk on the island, but it's better to arrange in advance.

 You can also camp on Santa Cruz, with a permit from the National Park Service.
 Beware you'll be carrying all your camping gear about half a mile from the boat landing to the campgrounds.
-Santa Cruz has some of the better equipped campgrounds of the islands, with toilets and potable water.
+Santa Cruz has some of the better equipped campgrounds of the islands, with toilets, picnic tables, and potable water.
 Other islands don't necessarily have those facilities.
-Be sure to check your chosen island's amenities and be prepared.
+Be sure to check your chosen island's amenities on the Channel Islands National Park website and be prepared.
 None of the islands have anywhere to buy any food or other supplies, so be sure you do your research and have all you need.
 Also, be aware there are no trash bins on the island.
 Everything you bring in, including your garbage, must be packed out.

 Camping is probably a good choice if you really want to explore the island and do more than one activity.
 If you do the boat day trip, you'll only have about five and a half hours on the island.
-Plenty of time for a nice hike or kayak trip, but not both.
+Plenty of time for a nice hike or kayak trip to see the kelp forests and sea caves, but not both.

 We opted for the hike.